HomeSite Map

 Leave it to The Beatles to once again take a standard song format, this one being the 'verse/ verse/ refrain/ verse/ refrain' structure (or aabab), and put in substantial changes to mix things up.
 While this format has been sparingly used by them up to this point (see "All My Loving" and "A Taste Of Honey"), this time around they add another verse and a conclusion which is actually half a portion of the refrain.
 There are other interesting elements thrown in along the way which we'll discuss below.

 A two-measure introduction starts things off, which shows most of the musical elements already in place.
 Lennon's upward strum of the guitar actually precedes the one-beat of the first measure as if to take us by the hand and gently pull us into the song.
 This subtle device is becoming more frequent for them, as this was just used in the recently recorded "The Night Before" as well as "I'll Cry Instead" from the year before.
-The Latin-sounding percussion with tambourine appears right from the start to create the rhythmic mood.
+The Latin-sounding percussion heard here, including tambourine, appears right from the start to create the rhythmic mood.
 John even performs another upward strum just before the second measure to give it that extra Latin flavor.
 Also during the introduction we can faintly hear Paul rehearse the opening notes he's about to sing ("if you let") in the stereo mix.

 The first sixteen-measure verse immediately begins right after a further upward guitar strum.
 Each verse could easily be divided into two eight-measure sections, the first being the "verse" section and the second being the "chorus" section but, because of a different set of lyrics in this latter section the second time around, it's easier to identify both of these sections as comprising a full verse of sixteen measures.